Thires/SimuCoin/README.md

 Plugin for Genie frontend to log into simucoin to get current amount, time left or to claim

 Commands:<br>
-/sc or /simucoin will open the window.<br>
+/sc or /simucoin will open the GUI.<br>
-/sc username password or /simucoin username password will automatically login using the window.<br>
+/sc username password or /simucoin username password will automatically login using the GUI.<br>
-/scnf username password will login without the window, echoing to game window.
+/scnf username password will login without the GUI, echoing to game window.

 Can save multiple usernames/passwords, they will be stored in SimuCoin.xml.
 The passwords are encrypted with a randomly generated key cipher each time it is saved.